Skip to main content

 • Be aware of the possibility of ##NaN, ##Inf or ##-Inf as a result from Double operations

-• Check for risk of 64-bit overflow with Long values.
+• Check for risk of 64-bit overflow if relying upon Long values.

 Users SHOULD NOT use the CVM for complex or intensive numerical computations, e.g. modelling fluid dynamics.
 Such computations are better performed off-chain.